theopcoder/Lyaon-Bot/README.md

 # Lyaon-Bot
-A bot for all of Lyaons needs
+A Discord.JS v13 discord bot for all of Lyaon's needs.